A step by step guide to Event Storming – our experience

 Event Storming Basics

 Event storming is a workshop-based method invented by Alberto Brandolini to quickly find out what is happening in the domain of a software program.
 It has its roots in the DDD approach, although you don’t need to know anything about DDD to use event storming with your team.

 What is Event Storming for?

-The obvious answer is, to create a business model that can be used during development, to get the big picture of the project environment, its needs and goals, and to assess its complexity.
+The obvious answer is, to create a business model that can be used during development, to get the big picture of the product environment, its needs and goals, and to assess its complexity.
 But there is more.
 Event storming supports group learning and is a fun way to integrate development and product teams.
 It helps if teams want to create alternative solutions together (especially interesting for startups) by visualizing and selecting them.
 Event storming may also be useful for teams with mature products to order the process and find out about bottlenecks and areas of conflict.

 But above all it is about conversation.
-It’s a new way to share understanding about business objectives and project/product goals; a way of starting a discussion to discover gaps and hindrances.
+It’s a new way to share understanding about business objectives and product goals; a way of starting a discussion to discover gaps and hindrances.

 Why is event storming useful from a business perspective?